ostinlviv/short-link-meteor-course/readme.md

 # Short Lnk

-This is Short Link application based on Meteor/React.
+This is a link shortener application based on Meteor/React.